kshoukat/P1HashiCorpTerraform/README.md

-# Terraform for Beginners Course
+# Terraform labs for P1 HashiCorp Terraform

 In this repo, we have the workshop lab solutions for  P1 HashiCorp Terraform.